splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	DeleteRole(role string, resp ...*http.Response) error
 	/*
 		GetGroup - identity service endpoint
-		Defines a group in the given tenant
+		Returns information about a given group within a tenant.
 		Parameters:
 			group: The group name.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided